A guide to making sure you get the right cover every time

 Travel insurance tips

 Having adequate travel insurance is an important part of protecting yourself when travelling overseas.
-While your level of cover will depend on where you are travelling and what you are doing, your policy should include the three main areas of cover:
+While your level of cover will depend on where you are travelling and what you are doing, it can generally be a good idea to consider how your policy covers main areas including:

-- Overseas medical and hospital treatment including emergency evacuation and repatriation
+- Overseas medical and hospital treatment including emergency evacuation and repatriation, and legal liability

 - Trip cancellations and delays